Login

 Today

-Today, the national movement has garnered thousands of members over the years throughout 62 chapters representing 28 states.
+Today, the national movement has garnered thousands of members over the years throughout 62 chapters representing 24 states and the District of Columbia.
 Most NCBW members have completed college and hold a professional position.
 In the communities across America, NCBW lays claim to physicians, dentists, lawyers, judges, corporate executives, media personalities, educators, entrepreneurs, and an array of other skilled professionals from the public and private sectors.
 This wealth of resource talent is necessary not only for the achievement of the programmatic aims of the organization but also for effective interface with other groups in our society.
 NCBW consists of thousands of progressive women of African descent whose commitment to gender equity and socioeconomic advancement drives meaningful change to benefit women of color.

 NCBW’s Full History